Hi, I’m Yoko

 My Story

 I grew up moving between cultures, languages, and roles—always sensing the “in-between” spaces.
-As a Japanese immigrant and third-culture kid, I learned early what it feels like to search for belonging while carrying more than I should have had to.
+As a Japanese immigrant and adult third-culture kid, I learned early what it feels like to search for belonging while carrying more than I should have had to.

 These experiences shape the way I hold space today: with cultural humility, relational depth, and trust that your nervous system carries its own wisdom for healing.